BokhanMax/BonzoCSS/README.md

 # Bonzo CSS

+> [!WARNING]
+> BonzoCSS is in development now.
+Documentation with full list of classes will be avaible soon

+<br><br><br>

-Tiny CSS helper for easy web development
+A tiny utility-first CSS helper

 > Bonzo is a nickname of John Bonham, the drummer of rock'n'roll legends Led Zeppelin

 ---

-**Bonzo CSS** comes with:
+**Bonzo CSS** will come with:

-1. LTR-RTL support
-2. dynamic margins, paddings and so on
+1. dynamic margins, paddings, width and more
+2. simple color, font and icon kits
-3. light NO-JS animations for lightweight on-page effects
+3. light NO-JS animations for on-page effects
+4. LTR-RTL support

 ## How to use Bonzo